1. KB Toys

-Long before credit cards replaced greenbacks for Christmas shopping, another form of green was a popular form of holiday payment: S&H Green Stamps.
+Long before credit cards replaced cash for Christmas shopping, another form of green was a popular form of holiday payment: S&H Green Stamps.

 Supermarkets, department stores and gas stations dispensed the little trading stamps, which you licked and affixed into 24-page Saver Books, redeemable for toys and other merchandise at S&H stores and partner retailers, or through S&H gift catalogs.

 Green Stamps declined dramatically during the recessions of the 1970s and eventually dissolved with the arrival of the internet.

 The short-lived Zany Brainy, which sold educational toys and electronics for kids ages 4 to 13 from 1991 until 2001, was perhaps best known to adults for the brightly-colored playscape architecture of its 184 U.S. locations around the U.S.

 The stores were admired for their kid-friendly workshops, author appearances and concerts to underscore the fun in learning.

 The chain, which was owned by Toys R Us, got a little too zany for its own good and acquired a rival toy retailer called Noodle Kidoodle in 2000.
 The merger would lead to bankruptcy and the end of Zany Brainy.

 Following the lead of the Disney Store, the Warner Brothers studio launched its own retail outlet in 1991 to sell clothing and merchandise based on its TV shows and films, including its Batman, Harry Potter and Lord of the Rings franchises.

 Ten years later, following a merger between its parent company Time Warner and Turner Broadcasting, Warner Brothers pulled the plug on all 130 stores.

 The reason?
 Financial analysts chalked it up to market saturation, as Warner Brothers had licensed cheaper knockoffs of its products for Target, Kmart and J.C.
 Penney.